 Next to our door is probably the best break on the island, called Dylans, or Dylans Right or Dylans Point, at only a 100m walk.
 A powerful right hander with hollow tubes and a long ride.

-If Dylans does not work you can check out a break around 5 min drive (if you drive slow) north of the resort, a fun left hander which breaks over a deeper reef.
+Do you like to surf somewhere else on the Island?
+If Dylans does not work for you, you can check out a break on just a 5 min drive (if you drive slow).
+This is a fun left hander which breaks over a deeper reef, north of the resort.

 Just around the corner, picks up swell almost 365 days a year.
-When all is small, this is the one to choose!
+When all waves are small, this is the one to choose!
 A fun right hander…

-In front of the resort lies an island which holds a very heavy break, called Tea Bags, it’s a powerful right (reef).
-Ask our manager, to arrange a short boat trip to the island of Tapah when the swell is up!
+In front of the Simeulue Surf Lodges lies an island which holds a very heavy break, called Tea Bags, it’s a powerful right (reef).
+Ask our manager to arrange a short boat trip to the island of Tapah when the swell is up!

 Grab a bike and head north, only a short ride away is a break called Jackals, very consistent and has lefts and rights, breaking over a reef, combined with sand and rocks..